thomcorley/grubdaily_jekyll/_posts/2013-06-26-barley_risotto_with_chicken.md

  datePublished: 2013-06-26
  totalTime: PT1H
  recipeYield: 4-6
- description: "It seems appropriate, to serve a chicken with what it consumed in life; barley.
-It's a nice pairing."
+ description: "It seems appropriate, to serve a chicken with what it ate in life; barley.
+It's a really nice pairing."
  aggregateRating:
    ratingValue: 4.5
    reviewCount: 22